resforxofficial/resforxofficial/README.md

 resforx is BE & DBA programmer and made zetaform

 > ## Zetaform
->> zetaform is JS library which can use JS more easier way
+>> zetaform is JS library which find html elements using tag names and attributes
 >>
 >> zetaform is now beta version to prepare, and make it
 >>